 RESPONDING TO UNTAPPED NEEDS

-PepsiCo has vision of Performance with Purpose and clear goals for food nutritional enrichment and portfolio expansion to be met by 2025.
+PepsiCo has vision of Winning with Purpose and clear goals for food nutritional enrichment and portfolio expansion to be met by 2025.
 As a result of the insights gathered about their target consumers, PepsiCo created two new products – both of which were true innovations in the country.
 They sought to answer the previously untapped need for a healthier salty snack product.

 - Fandangos Integral is the very first wholemeal salty snack in the category in Brazil.
 It’s roasted rather than fried offering a healthier option to consumers.